diellamutoni8/MyPortfo/README.md

-# my-biography
+# myportfolio

-My biography is a landing page that describes who I am ,my background, interests, list of projects I made and contacts/address on how you can reach out to me.
+My Portfolio is a landing page that describes who I am ,my background, interests, list of projects I made and contacts/address on how you can reach out to me.

  # 1. Authors